TheMartonfi/polylog-api/README.md

 # Polylog API

 This app is an api for Polylog app.
 This server uses express with PSQL to serve data to Polylog app.
-The repo for Polylog app can be foud [here](https://github.com/TheMartonfi/polylog-app).
+The repo for Polylog app can be found [here](https://github.com/TheMartonfi/polylog-app).

 ## Getting Started